chandanahegdes/Department-Store-Management-System/README.md

-This Repository contains a DSA project on department store management system
+This Repository contains a DSA project on DEPARTMENT STORE MANAGEMENT SYSTEM

 Objectives: